gyovanysantos/oracle-automated-cpu-patching/README.md

    - Review the `WLS_PSU_14.1.1.0.0_README.pdf` for Oracle patch details.
 2. **Set Environment:**
    - Run `setAutoPatchEnv.bat` to configure environment variables.
+3. **Set Stop Scripts**
+   - You should custom your stop scripts according to your instances and Windows Services
 3. **Run autoPatch script:**
    - Open CMD as an Administrator, Go to automatedPatching directory and Run `autoPatch.bat`.
 4. **Check the logs and Start Services:**
    - The Default path for the logs is inside automatedPatching directory.
 You will find there the full log for all the steps done and for pre-check and apply phase from SPBAT patching.
 Start services as needed after patching and do the surface tests.

+## 3workingDir
+   The scripts inside this folder will execute AT LEAST, the following acitivties:
+   1. Transfer the Java and WLS patches from DEP server to local and Extract them locally.
+   2. Replace the NEW security folder of SMC agent JAVA to the previous one in the SMC agent JAVA Working dir.
+   3. Replace java.security and cacerts files in the security folder of JDK and JRE Working dirs.

 ## Notes
 - Test all scripts in a non-production environment before applying to production.